aio-libs/aiohttp/README.rst

 aiohttp handles connection release automatically.

-Another major change, we moved aiohttp development to public organization https://github.com/aio-libs The aiohttp community would like to thank `Keepsafe` (https://www.getkeepsafe.com) for it's support in the early days of the project.
+Another major change, we moved aiohttp development to public organization https://github.com/aio-libs

 Alas we had to make backward incompatible changes.
 Please check this migration document http://aiohttp.readthedocs.io/en/latest/migration.html